 Bestow policies are backed by North American Life Insurance Company and have been offered since 2017.
 Policies aren't available to residents of New York state.
 The company offers policies to applications between 21 and 55 for a ten-year term, and between 21 and 45 for a 20-year term.
 You'll get an instant decision from Bestow.
 There are no medical exams required for any applications.

-Ethos policies are backed by Banner Life Insurance.
+Ethos policies are backed by Legal and General America.
 The company doesn't offer policies to residents of New York state.
 Policies are offered applications between 18 and 65.
 Just like Haven and Ladder, you might need to take a medical exam when you apply for coverage with Ethos.
 However, the company says that the majority of applicants can get coverage without an exam.
 Unlike Haven and Ladder, your Ethos policy won't start right away if you need an exam.
 You'll need to wait until your exam results are back to get a price and buy coverage.
 Unlike Fabric, Ethos quotes you a price range before you apply for coverage.

 Fabric policies are backed by Vantis Life Insurance Company.
 The company offers both accidental death and term life policies.
 Coverage isn't available to residents of Montana, New York. or California.
 Accidental death coverage isn't offered in: